-This 2nd generation Xiaomi robot will upwards of $560 depending on the plug type.
+This 2nd generation Xiaomi (they call the RoboRock S50) robot will cost upwards of $450 depending on the plug type.
 So that’s a few hundred dollars more expensive.
 So is it worth the premium?

-If you want this robot now is the time to purchase but don’t forget to watch my video review if you want to catch a glimpse of what this robot is all about.
+If you want this robot now is the time to purchase but don’t forget to watch my video review if you’re going to catch a glimpse of what this robot is all about.